yashrathi-git/vimeo-dl/README.md

-# Foobar
+# Vimeo Downloader

-Download Vimeo videos and retrieve metadata such as views, likes, comments, duration.
+Downloads Vimeo videos and retrieve metadata such as views, likes, comments, duration of the video.
 * Easy to use and friendly API.
-* Support for downloading private Vimeo videos.
+* Support for downloading private or embed only Vimeo videos.
 * Retrieve direct URL for the video file.
 * Tested on Python and 3.6, 3.7, 3.8, 3.9